“We feel this work is an important piece of the puzzle to reduce energy usage in multi-family buildings throughout the US.”

 Laure-Jeanne Davignon, IREC Vice President-Workforce Program

-Apartment maintenance technicians have the information and ability to influence an owner or investor’s bottom line and resident’s comfort by consistently analyzing, recommending, implementing, and evaluating energy efficiency improvements in their buildings.
-They understand the variety of available energy efficiency measures and how to evaluate their cost-effectiveness and benefits.
-They’re also more likely to implement and maintain them in a way that is beneficial to all stakeholders.
+Apartment maintenance technicians have the information and ability to influence an owner or investor’s bottom line and resident comfort by consistently analyzing, recommending, implementing and evaluating energy efficiency improvements in the buildings they maintain.
+Training is needed to help them understand the variety of available energy efficiency measures and how to evaluate their cost-effectiveness and benefits.
+This makes it more likely they will implement and maintain measures that impact energy usage and are otherwise beneficial to all stakeholders.

-This initiative is supported with funding from the New York State Energy Research and Development Authority (NYSERDA).
+This initiative is supported with funding from the New York State Energy Research and Development Authority.